noah-nuebling/mac-mouse-fix/.github/ISSUE_TEMPLATE/bug_report.md

 ---

+Use the `instructions` as a guideline to make this report more useful.

 ## Description of the bug
 `Describe the bug here.`

 ## Steps to reproduce the bug

-`Give step by step instruction on how to reproduce the bug here.` `For example:`
+`Give step by step instructions on how to reproduce the bug here.` `For example:`

 1. Go to '...'
-2. Click on '....'
+2. Click on '...'
-3. Scroll down to '....'
+3. Scroll down to '...'
 4. See error

-## Expected behavior
-`Describe what you expected to happen here.`

-## Screenshots
+##  OS
-`Add screenshots here.`
+`Specify, which macOS version you are using here.`

 ## Additional Info
- - OS: `Specify, which macOS version you are using here - e.g. macOS 10.11.1`

-## Additional context
-`Add any other context about the problem here.`
+`Add any other info about the problem here.`
+`E.g. screenshots, console logs (Find them at Console.app > [Your device name]), or crash reports (Find them at Console.app > Crash Reports)`

+---

+Thanks for making Mac Mouse Fix better! :)